duyayun1/duyayun1.github.io/content/en/home/accomplishments.md

 #  date_start = "2015-05-01"
 #  date_end = ""
   description = """
-    * 2021      MIT Civil and Environmental Engineering (CEE) Rising Stars travel grant
+    * 2021      MIT Civil and Environmental Engineering (CEE) Rising Stars Workshop travel grant
     * 2021      Chinese-American Engineers and Scientists Association of Southern California (CESASC) Scholarship ($1,000)
-    * 2018-2021 Graduate Division Fellowship from UCLA Graduate Division ($ 49,097.72 per year)
+    * 2018-2021 Graduate Division Fellowship from UCLA Graduate Division ($ 49,097.72/year)
     * 2016      Best Article Award from UCLA Graduate Division for sharing the story ``How I get to UCLA"
 """
 [[item]]
   title = "UNDERGRADUATE: "
   description = """
-    * 2012-2016 National Scholarship from Ministry of Education of the People's Republic of China (Top 1%)
+    * 2012-2016 National Scholarship from Ministry of Education of the People's Republic of China (Top 1%, ￥8000/year)
     * 2015      Top Ten Students of Harbin Institute of Technology, Weihai (10/10000)
     * 2015      Honorable Mention} from COMAP for Mathematical Contest in Modeling (MCM)
     * 2015      Outstanding Leader Award from Harbin Institute of Technology (Top 2%)